ssube/onnx-web/README.md

 # ONNX Web

-This is a rudimentary web UI for ONNX models, providing a way to run GPU-accelerated models on Windows and even AMD with a remote web interface.
+This is a web UI for running ONNX models with GPU acceleration locally or on a remote machine.

-This is still fairly early and instructions are a little rough, but it works on my machine.
-If I keep working on this for more than a week, I would like to add img2img and Nvidia support.
+The API runs on both Linux and Windows and provides access to the major functionality of `diffusers`, metadata about the available models and accelerators, and the output of previous runs.

+The GUI runs in all major browsers, including on mobile devices, and allows you to select the model and accelerator being used, along with the prompt and other image parameters.
+The last few output images are shown, making it easy to refer back to previous parameters.

 ![txt2img with example astronaut prompt and image](./docs/readme-preview.png)